 Bernalillo County Extension Master Composters

 Albuquerque recently experienced a large fire in a commercial composting facility caused by spontaneous combustion of the compost.
-Spontaneous combustion in home compost piles is rare.
+Spontaneous combustion in home compost piles is extremely rare.
 However, the dramatic fire in Albuquerque has inspired us to provide some information about the conditions that might lead to such a fire and how to prevent such a fire.

 A fire might occur where the following conditions are met: